eclipse/paho.mqtt.c/README.md

 ## Build instructions for GNU Make

-Ensure the OpenSSL development package is installed.
+Ensure the OpenSSL development package is installed, and if you added support for PKCS11 make sure to include those development packages as well.

 Then from the client library base directory run:

 ```
 make